b9Joker108/b9pentmux108/README.md

 convert the .db to a Python module of Python nested dictionaries.
 From there, the logic of the codebase needsmust be refactored to reflect this new design choice.
 That is yet to be done.
 My Python skills are not yet foundational enough, to reactor this codebase, in light of this transition from .db to a module of Python nested dictionaries.
 But, I will keep at it.
+I must say, that though I have come to appreciate that .db SQLite files are very popular in coding, I prefer CSV, JSON, XML and Python nested dictionaries instead, as they are more easily readable and viewable in Termux,

 ## Feature